-The Manager has adopted policies to ensure that the Manager or sub-advisors retained by the Manager seek to achieve best execution of client portfolio transactions.
-The Manager employs trading techniques, methods and venues in an effort to seek the best overall price and execution available to meet its clients’ specific needs.
-The Manager’s overall goal is to execute portfolio transactions at the most favorable prices and in the most efficient manner possible.
+To manage this conflict, the sub-advisors have written policies for best execution.
+The sub-advisors employ trading techniques, methods and venues in an effort to seek the best overall price and execution available to meet its clients’ specific needs.
+The subadvisor’s overall goal is to execute client and fund transactions at the most favorable prices and in the most efficient manner possible.

-In connection with the selection of brokers and the placing of equity portfolio transactions (on behalf of the Portfolios and other clients of the Manager), the Manager seeks the best overall price and execution available from responsible brokerage firms, taking into account all factors deemed relevant, including by way of illustration, price, the size of the transaction, the nature of the market or the security, the amount of the commission, the timing and impact of the transaction taking into account market prices and trends, the reputation, the need for anonymity in the market, experience and financial stability of the brokers or dealers involved, and the quality of services rendered by the broker in other transactions.
+In connection with the selection of brokers and the placing of orders for equity transactions, the subadvisors seek the best overall price and execution available from responsible brokerage firms, taking into account all factors deemed relevant, including by way of illustration, price, the size of the transaction, the nature of the market or the security, the amount of the commission, the timing and impact of the transaction taking into account market prices and trends, the reputation, the need for anonymity in the market, experience and financial stability of the brokers or dealers involved, and the quality of services rendered by the broker in other transactions.

-While commission rates are monitored as an aspect of best execution, the Manager may determine that the broker charging the lowest commission may not necessarily provide the best execution for a client.
+While commission rates are monitored as an aspect of best execution, the sub-advisors may determine that the broker charging the lowest commission may not necessarily provide the best execution for a client.
 Commissions are only one factor considered when determining overall transaction costs.
-Where the Manager uses soft dollars, the Manager may cause a client to pay a broker that provides brokerage and/or research services to the Manager an amount of commissions for effecting a securities transaction for the client in excess of the amount of commissions other brokers or dealers would have charged for the transaction.
-This can occur only if the Manager determines in good faith that the amount of the commission to be paid is reasonable in relation to the value of the brokerage and research services provided by the broker either in terms of a particular transaction or the Manager’s overall responsibilities for discretionary accounts.
+Where the sub-advisor uses soft dollars, the sub-advisor may cause a client to pay a broker that provides brokerage and/or research services to the subadvisor an amount of commissions for effecting a securities transaction for the client in excess of the amount of commissions other brokers or dealers would have charged for the transaction.
+This can occur only if the sub-advisor determines in good faith that the amount of the commission to be paid is reasonable in relation to the value of the brokerage and research services provided by the broker either in terms of a particular transaction or the subadvisors’ overall responsibilities for discretionary accounts.

-For fixed income portfolio transactions, the Manager must seek best execution for all accounts by executing at the most favourable prices and in the most effective manner possible.
-The Manager utilizes an order process to execute new issue trades and either an order process or a competitive bidding process to execute secondary market trades.
-The Manager will execute trades only with brokers that have been reviewed and approved by the sub-advisor’s Head of the Fixed Income Team or a designee.
+For fixed income fund transactions, the Manager and sub-advisors must seek best execution for all Client Accounts and Pooled Funds by executing at the most favourable prices and in the most effective manner possible.
+The sub-advisors utilize an order process to execute new issue trades and either an order process or a competitive bidding process to execute secondary market trades.
+The sub-advisor will execute trades only with brokers that have been reviewed and approved by the sub-advisor’s appropriate designee.